IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

     result = model.transform(df)
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to print the parameters of the trained model.
+1. In an empty cell, paste and execute the Python code below to print the parameters of the trained model.

     ```Python
     print('Intercept = ', model.stages[1].intercept)
     print('Coefficients = ', model.stages[1].coefficients)
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to evaluate the classification accuracy.
+1. In an empty cell, paste and execute the Python code below to evaluate the classification accuracy.

     ```Python
     binEval = MulticlassClassificationEvaluator().setMetricName("accuracy").setPredictionCol("prediction").setLabelCol("class")
     binEval.evaluate(result)
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to verify the classification predictions.
+1. In an empty cell, paste and execute the Python code below to verify the classification predictions.

     ```Python
     new_df = readDataFrameFromCloudant('training')